Updated Apr 21, 2026 § For Everyday Items

 How long do the batteries last in each one?

 Both rate the CR2032 coin cell at roughly 12 months under typical use.
-Real-world reports vary from 9 to 14 months depending on how often the tag rings and how many nearby Apple devices pass it each day.
+Real-world reports vary from 9 to 14 months depending on how often the tag rings and how many nearby phones pass it each day (iPhones for the Atuvos, Android phones for the ONE Point).
 Both batteries are user-replaceable, so the long-term cost of ownership is essentially zero beyond a $3 replacement cell every year.

-Can I mix Atuvos and Chipolo tags in the same Find My app?
+Can I use both an Atuvos and a Chipolo ONE Point in one app?